abhi91420/abhi91420.github.io/index.md

 ![pattern](/img/pattern1.png)
 ---
 ## Status
-<cite>Currently looking for an entry level job as a software developer</cite>
+Currently looking for an entry level job as a software developer
 ### **Recent Milestone**
 > *2020 Graduate in M.Sc Computer Science*